SumoSumir/kata-na/PERSONAS.md

 - Age: 28, Marketing Manager
 - Location: Amsterdam city center
 - Usage: Daily 4km commute (home → office)

-**Scenario:**
-Emma leaves for work at 8:15 AM every weekday.
-She needs a scooter within 100m of her apartment and wants to pre-book it the night before to guarantee availability.

 **Pain Points:**
 - "Half the time, there's no scooter available when I need it"